alexandra-chron/ntua-slp-wassa-iest2018/README.md

 1) Pretrain a classifier using ```models/sentiment.py```
 2) Train the final classifier by using ```wassa.py``` and setting ```pretrained_classifier = True``` and providing the correspondent config file.

-**3) Use pretrained word vectors to initialize the embedding layer of a classification model:**
+**Third) Use pretrained word vectors to initialize the embedding layer of a classification model:**
 - To do this, simply run ```wassa.py``` and make sure to provide the correspondent word2idx, idx2word and weights of the pretrained word vectors (word2vec, GloVe, fastText).

 # Quick Notes